teamidol/reading-notes/301/reading-11.md

 ## **NoSQL VS SQL READING**

 * Differences
-:smiley: SQL (a) vs NoSQL (b)
+SQL (a) vs NoSQL (b)

-1.a. called "relational database.
-1.b. called as non-relational database
-2.a. table-database
+1. (a) called "relational database." (b) called as "non-relational database"
-2.b. document based, key-value pairs, graph databases or wide-column stores 3.a. predefined schema
+2. (a) table-database. (b) document based, key-value pairs, graph databases or wide-column stores
-3.b. dynamic schema for unstructured data
+3. (a) predefined schema. (b) dynamic schema for unstructured data
-4.a. vertically scalable
-4.b. horizontally scalable by increasing the databases of servers to reduce load
+4. (a) vertically scalable. (b) horizontally scalable by increasing the databases of servers to reduce load

 * SQL database is good for data that's needed to be organized.

 * SQL database is good for people's profile records.
-Perhaps, DMV would have profiles of people with the same data.
+Perhaps, DMV would have profiles of people with the repetitive data fields.

-* NoSQL database is good for items that are different from each other.
+* NoSQL database is good for items that may have different fields from each other.

 * NoSQL database may store data of totally different items with different descriptions.
 Perhaps, an online store sells displays, like a block and an action figure.
 The description of a block only has specifications for color, and size.
-But the description for the action figure would have more details such as "3D printed", from what movie, articulates in all joints, etc.
+But the description for the action figure would have more details such as "3D printed", from what movie, "articulates in all joints," etc.

 * SQL is best for hierarchical data storage.